The Smart Export Guarantee: is it any good?

 Is the SEG any good?

-As a result, hundreds of thousands of homes are now paid properly for the energy they export to the grid, solar panel owners are significantly shielded from energy price rises, and the UK’s electricity supply is greener than ever.
+The SEG is an excellent replacement for the Feed-in Tariff.
+Hundreds of thousands of homes are now paid properly for their exports, and the UK’s electricity supply is greener than ever.

-With solar homes able to switch regularly to find the best SEG tariff – and with energy prices set to stay high until at least the late 2030s – there’s every reason to expect that SEG rates will also remain generous.
+With solar homes able to switch to find the best SEG tariff – and with energy prices set to stay high until at least the late 2030s – there’s every reason to expect that SEG rates will remain generous.

 Smart Export Guarantee: FAQs